“Wow! I Didn’t Know That!”

 Within the format of a half hour, the far greater latitude will make the stories considerably more appealing, by virtue of the things that can be said and not left on, as they say, the cutting room floor.

 We will be able to offer a better variety of topics, a mix of different types of tales to tell.
-In preparing this series, we have already amassed nearly fourteen hundred different topics/questions which can be developed into stories, each running anywhere from several minutes to several full episodes.
+In preparing this series, we have already amassed well over sixteen hundred different topics/questions which can be developed into stories, each running anywhere from several minutes to several full episodes.

 Clearly, there will be no shortage of ideas to explore.